itsabot/itsabot/README.md

 Abot is the first A.I. framework that aims to be available everywhere and— ultimately—to do everything.

-**Note: This is pre-alpha software and shouldn't yet be considered for production use.** Follow our progress on the [Roadmap](https://github.com/itsabot/abot/wiki/Roadmap).
+**Note: This is being developed heavily.** There may be breaking API changes in each release until we hit v1.0.
+Follow our progress on the [Roadmap](https://github.com/itsabot/abot/wiki/Roadmap).

 ## Installation